pmuens/awesome-serverless/README.md

 - [Is serverless ready for primetime?](https://developer.ibm.com/tv/is-serverless-ready-for-primetime/) - IBM on serverless architectures and their use in production environments.
 - [Environment variables with Serverless](http://www.goingserverless.com/blog/using-environment-variables-with-the-serverless-framework) - How to use environment variables with the Serverless framework.
 - [Serverless notifications system](https://serverless.com/blog/serverless-notifications-on-aws) - How to build a serverless notification system on AWS.
-- [Serverless v1.1.0](https://serverless.com/blog/serverless-v1.2.0) - Release blog post about Serverless v1.2.0.
+- [Serverless v1.2.0](https://serverless.com/blog/serverless-v1.2.0) - Release blog post about Serverless v1.2.0.
+- [Serverless v1.3.0](https://serverless.com/blog/serverless-v1.3.0) - Release blog post about Serverless v1.3.0.

 ## Screencasts